callstack/linaria/docs/BUNDLERS_INTEGRATION.md

     This option also applies a custom `stylis` plugin to correct the relative paths inside `url(...)` expressions so that `css-loader` can resolve them properly.

-  - `Function`: You can pass a custom function which receives the `selector` and `cssText` strings.
+  - `Function`: You can pass a custom function which receives the `selector` and `cssText` strings as the first two arguments and a bundler `options` object as the third argument.
 It should return the resulting CSS code.

     A very basic implementation may look like this: `` (selector, cssText) => `${selector} { ${cssText} }`; ``.